alemart/surgescript/docs/tutorials/functions.md

 Recursive functions must have at least one base case.
 A base case is a scenario that does not need recursion to solve the problem.
 In the factorial example, the base case is `n <= 1` (the factorial is 1).
 In the binary search example, the base case is `start > end`, meaning that the array is empty and the target value cannot be found, or `value == array[mid]`, meaning that the target value has been found at `mid`.

-...as the sages say: *to understand recursion, you must first understand recursion*.
+A sage once said: *"to understand recursion, you must first understand recursion."*

 Constructors and destructors
 ----------------------------